artemsky/vue-snotify/README.md

 ## Example
 https://artemsky.github.io/vue-snotify/

 ## Features

-- 9 types of toast notifications (async, confirm, prompt and more...)
+- 9 types of toast notifications (async, confirm, prompt, html and more...)
-- Ability to create toasts in different positions at the same time
-- Many config options (icons, backdrop, timeout, position and much more)
+- Many config options (icons, backdrop, timeout, position and much more...)
-- Custom fully controlled styling including animations
 - Repository includes 3 different styles.
 So you can use on of them, or create your own.
 - Callbacks
-- Custom HTML
-- 4.7KB minified and gzipped
+- 5KB minified and gzipped
-- Repository contains Typescript typings
+- Typescript definitions
+- ESM, CommonJS, UMD versions

 ###### Looking for an Angular version?
 [Here](https://github.com/artemsky/ng-snotify/)